rhomobile/rhomobile-docs/eb/en/edge/api/Database.md

 	* <code>myObject.rollbackTransaction()</code>

 ### startTransaction()
-<p>Start database transaction.
-All operations will not be the saved to the database until a commit is executed.</p>
+Start database transaction.
+All operations will not be the saved to the database until a commit is executed.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>